jberkenbilt/qfs/README.md

     * local database file
     * `repo:` -- scan repository with repo encoding awareness
     * `repo:$site` -- scan repository copy of site database for given site
+      * Example: to see what a different site may have in a particular directory, you could run `qfs scan repo:other-site -include some/path`
     * `s3://bucket[/prefix]` -- general concurrent S3 scan, much faster than `aws s3 ls`
       * `-db` is ignored
       * With `-long`, output `mtime size key`; otherwise, just output `key`